 The Justin Center of Transformation & Healing

-In 2009 our Founder, Jamie Mosley lost her 17-year old step son.
-Here are her words:
+In 2009, our Founder, Jamie Mosley, experienced the loss of her 17-year-old stepson.
+Here are her heartfelt words:

-How could this be?
-How could a seventeen year old boy feel that lonely?
-How could someone feel so unloved and unworthy in my home, to be in so much pain that he no longer could bear the thought of living?
+How could this happen?
+How could a seventeen-year-old boy feel such loneliness?
+How could someone feel so unloved and unworthy in my home, to be in such unbearable pain that living seemed impossible?

-It was a slow climb out of the shame hole I was in.
-It began with little baby steps.
-I had to stop the numbing and start the feeling.
-I found myself an amazing counselor, I joined a suicide survivor support group, and I served on a suicide prevention committee.
-I shared my story with people who loved me and saw the best in me.
-They didn’t judge me or try to fix it they just said, “I am here.
-You see we can’t walk the grief road alone.
-We weren’t meant to.”
+It was a gradual process to overcome the shame I was immersed in.
+It started with taking small steps.
+I had to stop numbing my emotions and start experiencing them.
+I sought help from a wonderful counselor, joined a support group for suicide survivors, and actively participated in a suicide prevention committee.
+I opened up to people who cared for me and saw the best in me.
+They offered support without judgment or trying to fix things; they simply said, "I am here."
+Because we can't walk the path of grief alone; we are not meant to.

 A call for change by Emily Morse, Justin’s sister